 Embracing Family Experiences: Considerations for Programs Serving Military Families

-Think about the military families you know or serve.
-How are their identities shaped by the experience of being military families?
+Imagine how being in a military family would shape someone’s identity.
 For many families, military service and personal identity can be intertwined.
 Consider these potential influences:

 - Living on a military installation: Many families, military and civilian alike, base their identities in some part on where they live.
-Where a family lives sends messages about their lifestyles, preferences, and experiences.
+Where a family lives can send messages about their lifestyles, preferences, and experiences.
+Children form their identity and sense of self based in part on their home and surrounding community.
 For military families, living on an installation can build a strong sense of community.
 This helps shape how the family sees itself in relation to others.

 - Deployment: Deployment is one of the most stressful events a family can experience.
 Families must learn to adapt to changing circumstances before, during, and after a deployment.
 The service member’s sense of self may change drastically as a result of experiences during deployment.
 The family members, particularly the spouse, can also experience changes in how they perceive themselves after long periods of independence or single parenthood.

-- Frequent moves: A Permanent Change of Station (PCS) can cause a great deal of stress for families as children adjust to new schools, programs, and friends.
-Children or family members may reinvent themselves in a new location, or they may struggle to define themselves in a new school or community.
+- Frequent moves: A permanent change of station (PCS) can cause a great deal of stress for families as children adjust to new schools, programs, and friends.
+Children and family members may reinvent themselves in a new location, or they may struggle to define themselves in a new school or community.

 - Work hours: Military family members may also work unconventional or long hours when they are home.